 Questions relating to the government or the politics of the United States of America

-The United States is a constitutional republic in which the , , and the share powers reserved to the national government according to its .
+The United States is a constitutional republic in which the president, congress, and the judicial-branch share powers reserved to the national government according to its constitution.
 At the same time, it is a federal representative democracy consisting of 50 individual states, each with their own semi-autonomous government.

 The executive branch is headed by the President and is formally independent of both the legislature and the judiciary.
 The cabinet serves as a set of advisers to the President.
 They include the Vice President and heads of the executive departments.
 Legislative power is vested in the two chambers of Congress, the Senate and the House of Representatives.
 The judicial branch (or judiciary), composed of the Supreme Court and lower federal courts, exercises judicial power (or judiciary).
 The judiciary's function is to interpret the United States Constitution and federal laws and regulations.
 This includes resolving disputes between the executive and legislative branches.
 The federal government's layout is explained in the Constitution.

-Two political parties, the and the , have dominated American politics since the American Civil War, although there are also smaller parties like the Libertarian Party, the Green Party, and the Constitution Party.
+Two political parties, the democratic-party and the republican-party, have dominated American politics since the American Civil War, although there are also smaller parties like the Libertarian Party, the Green Party, and the Constitution Party.

 There are major differences between the political system of the United States and that of most other developed democracies.
 These include greater power in the upper house of the legislature, a wider scope of power held by the Supreme Court, the separation of powers between the legislature and the executive, and the dominance of only two main parties.
 Third parties have less political influence in the United States than in other developed country democracies; this is because of a combination of stringent historic controls.
 These controls take shape in the form of state and federal laws, informal media prohibitions, and winner-take-all elections, and include ballot access issues and exclusive debate rules.